 The Southernmost part of the rock is directly behind (West) of the Backporch

-This rock provides for a fun scramble along it's almost 1000ft ridge, some easy East face climbing and some sport routes on the West face.
+This rock provides for a fun scramble along it's almost 1000 feet ridge, some easy East face climbing and some sport routes on the West face.

 Depending on the route you want to climb, you may decided to hike up Skunk Canyon or the Porch Alley trail.